chanioxaris/multiple-producers-single-consumer/README.md

 ### Semaphores

 Α semaphore is a variable or abstract data type used to control access to a common resource by multiple processes in a concurrent system such as a multiprogramming operating system.
 More specific i used four binaries semaphores, two for each array in shared memory, to control and synchronize the access in it.
+Producers and consumer operate (up and down) on both semaphores of each array, in crossed model, so we can ensure that no process is gonna write on a full array or read from an empty array.

 ## Compile